No Passing Fancy.

 One sign of a revolution is that the first victims are the moderates.
 And then it becomes a struggle between the extreme forces on either side.

-I found the policies of the pale, male and stale Soviet doctrinaire leadership deeply reprehensible.
 Its confusing pre-war demoralizing turnabouts, one minute scoffing at social democrats and New Dealers as ‘social fascists’, the next building fronts with them.
 Lenin had envisioned a provisional state without standing army and police, a state constituted by “a people in arms,” not by a top-heavy bureaucracy, rather a state progressively dissolving in society and working towards its own extinction.

 Instead of merging with a “people in arms,” the new state, like the old, was separated from the people and elevated above it.
 It became bloated, mendacious, reabsorbing much of the old tsarist administrative machine.
 The Soviet knight was dying in its armour.